CloudDataLab/OverlappingChromosomeInstanceSegmentation/README.md

-If you need to use the data set, please contact kk1166474188@qq.com.
+If you need to use the data set, please contact chengchuang.lin@m.scnu.edu.cn.
 However, for those using the code or dataset in this repository should cite this paper to indicate the original source.

 Bibtex:

+@article{huang2021clinical,
-@inproceedings{bolya2019yolact,title={A Clinical Dataset and Various Baselines for Chromosome Instance Segmentation},author={Runhua, Huang and Chengchuang, Lin and Aihua, Yin and Hanbiao, Chen and Li, Guo and Gansen, Zhao and Xiaomao, Fan and Shuangyin, Lin and Jinji, Yang},booktitle={Proceedings of the 19th Asia Pacific Bioinformatics Conference},pages={0--0},year={2021}}
+  title={A Clinical Dataset and Various Baselines for Chromosome Instance Segmentation}, author={Huang, Runhua and Lin, Chengchuang and Yin, Aihua and Chen, Hanbiao and Guo, Li and Zhao, Gansen and Fan, Xiaomao and Li, Shuangyin and Yang, Jinji}, journal={IEEE/ACM Transactions on Computational Biology and Bioinformatics}, year={2021}, publisher={IEEE}
+}